 - 1. All students will be placed on Probated Expulsion.
 A disciplinary hearing will be initiated by the NMJC Disciplinary Official unless the student opts out of the hearing. - 2.
-If the discipline is upheld by the Disciplinary Committee, the student who resides in student housing will be asked to vacate student housing within 24 hours.
+If the discipline is upheld by the Disciplinary Committee, the student who resides in student housing will be asked to vacate student housing by a date to be determined by the Vice President for Student Services or designee..
 Any student on probated expulsion will only be allowed to come on campus to attend classes.
 Any further violation of campus policy will result in immediate expulsion.
-NMJC will notify parents / legal guardian, by phone, if student is less than 21 years of age.
-If parents / legal guardian cannot be reached by telephone, a notification of violation, eviction, and expulsion, if applicable, will be sent by mail. - 3.
+NMJC may notify parents / legal guardian, by phone, if student is less than 21 years of age.
+If parents / legal guardian cannot be reached by telephone, a notification of violation, eviction, and expulsion, if applicable, may be sent by mail. - 3.
 A student on probated expulsion who has any further Student Code of Conduct violation will be automatically expelled for a minimum of one calendar year.
 At the completion of the one calendar year, the student may petition the Vice President for Student Services / Vice President for Instruction (in cases of academic infractions) and request permission to take classes.
 The decision of whether the student is allowed to come back and take classes rests solely with that particular Vice President.